 The landscape and locals impressed Jay Lin.

 — This is just beautiful scenery, very fresh.
 As a producer, I’m always on the lookout for new places to film.
-And after being in Lapland for a couple days, I want to explore it further.
+And after being in Lapland for a couple of days, I want to explore it further.
 I’d like to bring in some film projects, if possible.
-The people here are great, very friendly–and I think they’d be very helpful for a production.
+The people here are great, very friendly–and I think they’d be very helpful for production.

 — I see many possibilities to film in Lapland.
 Even the power plant gave me ideas with its back-in-time design.
 A built set couldn’t have made it better … the potential is definitely here, said Caroline.

 The tour got a taste of northern Finland’s spectacular winter season atop Pyhä fell, one of the main peaks in the 35 km Pyhä-Luosto range.
 As they reached the rocky fell top, a light snowstorm covered the ground with powder.
 Half an hour later, as the group visited the steep slopes and stony valleys of Aittakuru gorge, the sun was shining again.

 On the sudden shifts in the weather, Jay laughed.

 — Lapland is a great location.
 It’s so expansive … and we can even experience different weather conditions in a single day.
 That’s pretty interesting.